 As you’d expect from any popular surf destination – there are plenty of Sri Lanka surf camps to choose from, for all styles and most importantly, budgets.

-From luxury, style surf villas (like Dreamsea), to more budget friendly options (like Elsewhere Surf Camp) to in depth surf coaching for all levels (like Ticket To Ride Surf House) there’s something for everyone.
+From luxury style surf villas (like Dreamsea), to more budget friendly options (like Luckys Surf Camp) to in depth surf coaching for all levels (like Ticket To Ride Surf House) there’s something for everyone.

 Some of the top picks include;